NEONScience/portal-core-components/README.md

     import { <component name> } from "portal-core-components"

 And used like any other component in the containing render() method.
-See https://github.battelleecology.org/Portal/portal-page-template for an example.

 ## Adding a New Component